sleak-lbl/weekly-emails/items/parallelware.md

-## Learn to optimize GPU code with Appentra Parallelware on October 17!
+## Learn to optimize GPU code with Appentra Parallelware on October 17

 Parallelware Trainer helps you to use OpenMP and OpenACC directives to develop code for CPUs and GPUs.
-On Thursday, October 17, Appentra founder Manuel Arneaz will lead a training session at NERSC focused on optimization of GPU code, particularly addressing how to minimize data transfers, how to exploit massive parallelism and how to optimize the usage of the GPU memory.
+On **this Thursday**, October 17, Appentra founder Manuel Arneaz will lead a training session at NERSC focused on optimization of GPU code, particularly addressing how to minimize data transfers, how to exploit massive parallelism and how to optimize the usage of the GPU memory.
 The workshop includes